Police: Murder-suicide at Mission hospital was apparent crime of passion

 The woman, who works at Mission Regional Medical Center, was on break and sitting inside a vehicle with her boyfriend when her ex-husband appeared, police said.

 It’s unclear exactly what transpired, but police believe the ex-husband shot the woman’s boyfriend and then shot himself.
-Police said the woman called authorities to report the shooting.
+Police said the woman called authorities to report the shooting which occurred about 2 p.m.

+Upon arrival, officers found two men lying next to a white pickup truck and tried to take them into the emergency room.

 Medical personnel tried to treat the men, but they both died from gunshot wounds.